devlemire/node-introduction/README.md

 # Project Summary

 In this project, we will create a node server that will act as a Bookshelf.
-This server will keep track of Books by being able to add books to a collect, remove from the collection, delete from the collection, and read from the collection.
+This server will keep track of Books by being able to add books to a collect, read from the collection, update the collection, and delete from the collection.
 We'll use postman to test our endpoints.

 ## Step 1